return to homepage

 The standard model still doesn’t have any clear idea of what causes either the electric or the magnetic field.
 QED has finally come to the realization that the E/M field must be mediated by photons in a physical field, which is a great advance over classical models that treated the field in a completely abstract manner.
 But newer theories still tend to dive off into non-physical or non-mechanical waters in a heartbeat, whenever something can’t be explained easily.
 The best example of this is the messenger particle, one of these mediating photons of the E/M field that can cause either attraction or repulsion (depending on the fonts etched upon the faces of the photons, one supposes).

 Any simple analysis of spins stacked in this way must show that they are orthogonal to eachother.
-If the first spin is axial about the x-axis, then the second spin must be end-over-end about a y-axis tangent to the sphere.
+If the first spin is axial, then the second spin must be end-over-end about an x-axis tangent to the sphere.
 This is the only way to keep the second spin from interfering with the first gyroscopically (or the first with the second).
-The third spin must likewise be outside the influence of the inner two, which puts the z-axis tangent to the great sphere of y-spin.
+The third spin must likewise be outside the influence of the inner two, which puts the y-axis tangent to the great sphere of x-spin.
 It is not only tangent, but orthogonal.
 The three axes must create the 6 right-angle directions.
 This explains the relationship of the magnetic field to the electrical field.
 It also explains the relationship of both fields to the motion of the particle itself, since the flux of both fields will be determined directly by the speed of the particle and its radius, as you see.

 By this theory, a non-spinning particle could exist, but it would have no emission and no E/M field.
 It would also not travel as a wave.
 Because it had no emission field, it would have no repulsion in the vicinity of other particles, and would be ripe for collision or inclusion.
 It would not have a negative charge; it would have no charge.
 This may explain some phenomena not so far explained, or explained poorly.